DJSherwood/DJSherwood.github.io/_posts/2025-06-28-Mathematical Proving with Lean.md

 Also, that little arrow seems to indicate a reversal of the definition.
 Like, if ```h: X = Y``` then the arrow does ```Y = X```, I think.

-Even though I have spoiled the "first" boss for you, I hope you still take some time and play with it yourself.
+Even though I have spoiled the "first" boss for you, I hope you still take some time and investigate it on your own!